(602) 248-0380

 * Required Field

-Posted in Workers Compensation on September 4, 2022
+Posted in Workers Comp Process on September 4, 2022

 Anytime a person sustains an on-the-job injury in Arizona, they should be able to recover workers’ compensation benefits to pay for their medical bills and a portion of their lost wages if they are unable to work.
-However, as with every other facet of life, individuals need to be cognizant of how receiving any benefits can affect the current.
-In general, workers’ compensation benefits will not affect a person’s tax returns.
+However, many individuals are concerned about their financial obligations and often ask: is workers’ comp taxable?
+While receiving benefits can affect your current financial situation, workers’ compensation payments generally do not affect a person’s tax returns at the state or federal level.

 Workers’ Compensation Benefits and Taxation in Arizona